 Divide the dough in six equal parts, then roll it very, very thin.

-A light, but tasty filling for your wholemeal piadina is tuna and chickpeas: mix together a tin of tuna in brine (drain it first!), some cottage cheese or light cream cheese, some sliced chives and about 60 gr of tinned chickpeas.
+A light, but tasty filling for your wholemeal piadina is tuna and chickpeas: mix together a tin of tuna in brine (drain it first!), some cottage cheese or light cream cheese, some sliced chives, and about 60 gr of tinned chickpeas.
 Mix together the tuna and the cheese, adding also the chives and some salt and pepper.
 Spread it on the piadina and add in the chickpeas, garnishing with lettuce and, if you wish, with some mint or parsley.
 Another great dish to keep you slim within the Italian diet.

-Embrace lentils, seasonal vegetables, beans and anchovies (not necessarily in that order, mind!), make your own brown bread, but don’t hesitate to bake a nice apple pie or a fresh jam tart (our crostata): a slice for breakfast is only good for your mood.
+Embrace lentils, seasonal vegetables, beans, and anchovies (not necessarily in that order, mind!), make your own brown bread, but don’t hesitate to bake a nice apple pie or a fresh jam tart (our crostata): a slice for breakfast is only good for your mood.
 That’s the secret of the Italian diet as our Nonni did it!